iluwatar/java-design-patterns/value-object/README.md

 ## Intent of Value Object Design Pattern

-To create immutable objects that represent a descriptive aspect of the domain with no conceptual identity.
+The Value Object pattern in Java creates immutable objects that represent a descriptive aspect of the domain with no conceptual identity.
 It aims to enhance performance and reduce memory overhead by storing frequently accessed immutable data directly within the object that uses it, rather than separately.

 ## Detailed Explanation of Value Object Pattern with Real-World Examples

 Real-world example

 > Consider the case of a business card.
+In our example, a BusinessCard class is implemented as a Value Object to demonstrate immutable data handling and efficiency in Java applications.
 In the real world, a business card contains information such as the person's name, job title, phone number, and email address.
 This information represents a specific and complete set of attributes describing the contact details of an individual but doesn't have an identity itself beyond this information.
 >
 > In a software system, you can create a `BusinessCard` class as a Value Object.
 This class would be immutable, meaning once a `BusinessCard` object is created with a person's details, those details cannot change.
 If you need a different business card, you create a new instance rather than modifying the existing one.
 The equality of two `BusinessCard` objects would be based on their contained data rather than their memory addresses, ensuring that two business cards with the same details are considered equal.
 This mirrors how business cards in real life are used and compared based on their content, not on the physical card itself.